Welsh football clubs in English competitions: FA Cup

 The FA Cup is the main cup competition in English football.
 Despite the existence of the Welsh Cup, many Welsh teams have played in the FA Cup, and many English teams have played in the Welsh Cup.

 In 1986, it was decided that only 14 Welsh clubs would be chosen to compete in the FA Cup and FA Trophy; previously any Welsh team could enter.
 In 1992, all teams in the Welsh league system were banned from entering FA competitions due to the founding of the League of Wales.

-In 1927, Cardiff City became the only Welsh team to ever win the FA Cup, a record that still stands today.
+In 1927, Cardiff City became the only Welsh team to win the FA Cup, a record that stands today.
 In January 1992, Wrexham famously upset Arsenal, beating them 2–1 in what came to be widely known as one of the greatest giant-killings in FA Cup history.

 UEFA qualification

 Football clubs based in Wales that play in the English leagues cannot qualify for UEFA competitions through the Welsh Cup.
 They were originally banned from the cup for the 1995–96 season, but this ban was briefly lifted for the 2011–12 season.
 During the existence of the European Cup Winners' Cup, the Welsh Cup winners were allowed in the tournament even if they played in the English leagues, but not if they were based in England.

 In 2025, it was planned that they could qualify for UEFA competitions through the Welsh League Cup, in a proposal known as Prosiect Cymru (meaning Project Wales in Welsh), however the FA blocked the plan.